Close Alert Banner

 • Paint, decorate, lay new flooring or floor covering

-Frequently asked questions
+Frequently asked building permit questions

 What happens if I don't get a permit?

 If you start construction but do not have the necessary permits, you may be ordered to stop work; you could be prosecuted, and even ordered to remove work already done.
 Contact the building department if you are not sure whether you need a permit for your project.
 A required septic disposal permit must be issued prior to obtaining a building permit.
+Permit fees may be subject to surcharges if construction is started without a permit.

-When and why are building inspections necessary
+When and why are building inspections necessary?

-Building inspectors review projects during key stages of construction to ensure compliance with the Building Code and the approved plans.
+Building inspectors review projects during key stages of construction to ensure compliance with the Ontario Building Code and the approved plans.
 Inspections are mandatory to be requested, depending on the project.
 Inspectors must be able to see the part of the work subject to inspection.
 Inspectors require a minimum of 48 hours notice to book an inspection.

-How do I apply for a building permit?
+Who can apply for a building permit?

 How long does it take to get a building permit?